- Reference Number: HEY-935/2017

 If you are concerned about a family members swallowing, please contact their GP.
 Should you require further eating, drinking or swallowing advice, please do not hesitate to contact the Speech & Language Therapy Department telephone no: (01482) 604331.

 Credit is to be given to Leeds Community Healthcare NHS Trust for the supply of additional content to produce this leaflet.
-This final copy was produced by the Speech and Language Therapy Department, Hull and East Yorkshire Hospitals NHS Trust with the help of a Speech and Language Therapist in Northumberland, Tyne and Wear.
+This final copy was produced by the Speech and Language Therapy Department, Hull University Teaching Hospitals NHS Trust with the help of a Speech and Language Therapist in Northumberland, Tyne and Wear.

 General Advice and Consent